openshift/ci-docs/content/en/docs/how-tos/adding-a-new-secret-to-ci.md

 You need to use the OIDC auth to log in there (leave the Role as blank/Default).
 After logging in, click on `kv`, and you should see your secret collection.

 To create a new secret, click on the link for your secret collection, add a new path (for example, "selfservice/(your secret collection)/newpath") in the text box to the left of `Create secret +`, then click `Create secret +`.
+You can also just click "Create secret +", and enter the new path (for example, "selfservice/(your secret collection)/newpath") in the `Path for this secret` box.
+The message that says
+`The secret path may not end in /` will then disappear.

 Add your new secret data (as a key value pair).
 Also, include the special `secretsync` key value pairs listed below.
 These key value pairs ensure that the new secret is propagated into the build clusters:

 ```yaml
 secretsync/target-namespace: "test-credentials" # The Namespace of your secret in the build clusters.
 Multiple namespaces can be targeted by using a comma-separated list